GoogleChrome/web.dev/src/site/content/en/learn/privacy/data/index.md

 It's useful to remember that collected data has a lifecycle; it's collected, it gets used to help you make business decisions, and then, at some point, it should be removed.
-These are, again, trade offs: when you ask your users questions, or you store information about other websites they've visited, or you track which things they looked at and for how long in order to make predictions about their preferences, this is the data which is being granted to you for a specific purpose - not as an open-ended grant for the developer to use as they see fit.
-When that data is no longer needed for that purpose - sometimes after a minute, sometimes after many years - it should be deleted.
+These are, again, trade offs: when you ask your users questions, or you store information about other websites they've visited, or you track which things they looked at and for how long in order to make predictions about their preferences, this is the data which is being granted to you for a specific purpose-not as an open-ended grant for the developer to use as they see fit.
+When that data is no longer needed for that purpose-sometimes after a minute, sometimes after many years-it should be deleted.

 Whenever you gather information about your users, you should know what you'll be using that data for (see below) and you should also know when and why you will stop holding that data.
 This might be when the user chooses to delete it, or when they sign